OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

     - **Transaction** - grouping of many actions into a single atomic action
     - **Critical Section** - piece of code that when accesses a shared resource, usually a variable or data structure
     - **Race Condition** - arises if multiple threads of execution enter the critical section at roughly the same time
+    - **Parallelization** - the practice of taking a single-threaded program into a program that run this work on multiple CPU cores

     ###### [Return](#concurrency) to the *Concurrency* module